Andy4495/TI_Platform_Cores_For_Arduino/README.md

 **Use Arduino as a replacement for Energia** to develop on Texas Instruments LaunchPad products.

-The [Arduino Boards Manager][69] makes it possible to load other processor families besides the original AVR-based Arduino boards.
-This repo contains instructions and relevant files for loading processor cores for Texas Instruments LaunchPad products in the MSP430, MSP432, and Tiva families.
-This allows development for TI LaunchPads using the Arduino [IDE][80] or [CLI][81] instead of the [Energia IDE][1].
+[Energia][1] was originally created in 2012 as a fork from Arduino specifically to support Texas Instruments LaunchPads.
+However, it is [no longer maintained][73].
+The last version was released in 2019.

-Energia was originally developed in 2012 as a fork from Arduino specifically to support Texas Instruments LaunchPads.
-Unfortunately, it is [no longer maintained][73], with the last version released in 2019.
-The good news is that the processor cores used by Energia are compatible with Arduino.
+Fortunately, **Texas Instruments processor cores can be loaded into Arduino** using the [Arduino Boards Manager][69].
+I created this repo to maintain the Energia MSP430, MSP432, and Tiva cores so that they can continue to be used with Arduino.

 ## Loading a LaunchPad Board into Arduino IDE